MooersLab/pymolsnips/README.md

 Binaries for the Mac are [available](https://emacsformacosx.com).
 As of August 2020, version 27.1-1 is the stable release.

-*Emacs* is also available for a number of software repositories.
+<em>Emacs</em> is also available for a number of software repositories.
 It can be installed on the Mac with macports using the command <code>sudo port install emacs </code>.
 A GUI based version can be installed with the command <code>sudo port install emacs-app </code>.
 The Homebrew repository for Mac OS is popular.